-Accommodations are determined by Differently-Abled Services based on assessment of submitted documentation for its appropriateness and completeness under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA) and DAS documentation policy.
+Accommodations are determined by the Office of Access and Accommodations on assessment of submitted documentation for its appropriateness and completeness under Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA) and DAS documentation policy.

 Accommodations are determined through a series of questions.
 Each question must be answered “yes” or the accommodation need not be provided.
 Does the student have a disability?
 Section 504 and the Americans with Disabilities Act (ADA) criteria are applied.
 Has the student provided appropriate documentation (documentation link)?
 Is the student “otherwise qualified?”
 With the requested accommodations, can the student perform the essential tasks of the course?
 Is the requested accommodation reasonable?
 Section 504 and ADA guidelines are applied with respect to determination of “reasonableness.”